tisfeng/Easydict/docs/README_EN.md

 - `Cmd + Enter`: Opens Google search engine by default, and the search content is the entered text, which is equivalent to manually clicking the Google search icon in the upper right corner.
 - `Opt + Enter`: If you have the Eudic App installed on your computer, an Eudic icon will be displayed to the left of the Safari icon, and the shortcut will open the Eudic App for searching.

-## Related Projects
+## Similar Projects

+- [immersive-translate](https://github.com/immersive-translate/immersive-translate): A nice Immersive Dual Web Page Translation Extension.
+- [ext-saladict](https://github.com/crimx/ext-saladict): A browser extension for looking up words and translating.
-- [Raycast-Easydict](https://github.com/tisfeng/Raycast-Easydict) is a Raycast extension of Easydict。
+- [Raycast-Easydict](https://github.com/tisfeng/Raycast-Easydict): My other open source project, a Raycast extension version of Easydict.

 ![easydict-1-1671806758](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/easydict-1-1671806758.png)